New Zealand Initiative: Membership

 Economist Oliver Hartwich has been the executive director of The Initiative since its formation in 2012, and local writer and media commentator Eric Crampton is currently Chief Economist at the organisation.
 NZME's independent chair Barbara Joan Chapman (formerly the Chief Executive Officer and Managing Director of ASB Bank) has been a director of the NZ Initiative since 2017.
 Chapman is also Deputy Chair of the NZ Initiative, is currently the chairperson of Genesis Energy Limited, holds an independent directorship on the board of Fletcher Building Limited, and holds a seat on the Reserve Bank Act Review Panel.

 Background

 The New Zealand Initiative's predecessor organisations were both business membership organisations.
 The Wellington-based Business Roundtable, founded by Roger Kerr in 1986, was among the main proponents of New Zealand's neoliberal economic reforms of the 1980s and 1990s.
 To that end, the Business Roundtable produced a wide range of publications (books, reports, submissions) and undertook other activities that informed and influenced an often controversial public debate.

+The Business Roundtable began in the mid-1970s as a loose coalition of Auckland business leaders, becoming a more formal and cohesive organisation under Kerr's leadership.
+Ronald Trotter and Douglas Myers were Chairman and vice-Chairman respectively of the Business Roundtable in its early stages, until Myers became chairman in 1990.
+A majority of New Zealand's corporations sat on the roundtable.
+As of 1989, the twenty-seven member companies comprised eighty-six percent of share market capitalisation.

+The Business Roundtable lobbied extensively for labour market reform.
+It called for a flexible labour market under individual employment contracts to curb New Zealand's high levels of unemployment.
+Trotter wrote that the inflexible labour market, underpinned by collective union contracts, was a "major reason" behind New Zealand's general economic malaise.

+The Business Roundtable were hostile to unions, stating that compulsory union membership and their contracts forced workers and employers into terms of employment "against their will."
+The privileged conferred by collective agreements benefitted a small group of well-to-do workers and union officials, while disadvantaging women and minorities.
+Individual employment contracts, annual awards, voluntary unionism, and an end to the union monopoly over bargaining were essential to maximising economic and employment growth.
+The Business Roundtable also opposed the minimum wage as a distortion which increased the cost of consumer goods and locked ‘unskilled’ workers out of work.